-Eligible survivors include a widow(er) and unmarried children younger than age 21 (or until the completion of an undergraduate degree, no limit if disabled).
+Eligible survivors include a widow(er), unmarried children younger than age 21 (or until the completion of an undergraduate degree, no limit if disabled), parents, grandparents, and unmarried dependent brothers and sisters younger than age 21.

-The spouse's pension ceases on remarriage.
+The spouse's pension continues upon remarriage.